shanewhi/Temperature-Distributions-Shifts/Australia/README.txt

 2. Means are calculated for each month for each time period and displayed, allowing confirmation that means over a time period are zero in each month.

-3. The time period T2 (defined as years 195180) is set as the reference period.
+3. The time period T2 (defined as years 1951 to 1980) is set as the reference period.

 4. The mean and standard deviation of the reference period is calculated.